-- If sole proprietor, you can either apply for a “L” number from the local Department of Assessments and Taxation located on the 2nd Floor of the Cecil County District Court Building located at 170 East Main Street, Elkton, Maryland, or you can apply online (https://dat.maryland.gov).
-Click here for downloading instructions and forms required.
+- If sole proprietor, you must register as such with the Maryland State Department of Assessments and Taxation.
+You can apply online.
+Download instructions and forms required.
 If a sole proprietor, you do not require a Federal or Employer Identification Number from the IRS – you can use your Social Security Number.
+Read more.

-- Obtain a Federal Employer Identification Number from the IRS (www.irs.gov/pub/irs-pdf/fss4.pdf).
+- Obtain a Federal Employer Identification Number from the IRS.

 - File your combined registration form with the Comptroller of the Treasury to establish your sales and use tax account.
-Click here for filing the form on-line (Maryland Comptroller’s Office) or call 410-260-7980.
+Visit the Comptroller's website to file the form on-line or call 410-260-7980.
 Once you apply for a sales and use tax account, you will receive a long confirmation number.
 Please wait until you receive your 8 digit sales and use tax number before applying for your business license.

 - Register the trade name of your business with the Maryland Department of Assessments & Taxation.

-- Learn about state and county licenses through the Business License Information System (http://choosemaryland.org/blis/).
+- Learn about state and county licenses through the Maryland Business Resources website.